What is financial wellbeing?

 - Most people are unaware that if an energy supplier is late or misses an appointment, you can claim £30 compensation.

-Financial Education is about helping people better understand and ultimately better manage their money.
-As a result, people are more organised, save more, have less debt and clear financial Dreams & Goals with plans to get there.
+Financial education is about helping people better understand and ultimately better manage their money.
+As a result, financial wellbeing is improved as people are more organised, save, have less debt and have clear financial dreams and goals with plans to get there.

-With 29.8% of employers already providing Financial Education and 17.3% introducing it over the next year, many thousands of employers have built the business case and are seeing the return on their investment.
+With 29.8% of employers already providing financial wellbeing solutions and 17.3% introducing it over the next year, many thousands of employers have built the business case and are seeing the return on their investment.

 - Becoming a responsible employer who helps their people manage their money better.